 Taking a loss with a cool head is a learned skill.
 I don’t believe anyone who tries any form of trading can instantly just “accept” a loss without it hurting emotionally.
-That emotion leads to anger and a desire to fight back, to get “revenge” and ‘revenge trading’ never, ever, EVER works.
+That emotion leads to anger and a desire to fight back, to get “revenge” and ‘revenge trading’ never ever EVER works.
 I honestly don’t think anyone has tried to disprove this more than myself!
 Talk about bone-headed, and you’re talking about me!
 But I am not alone, it’s a human trait which we must all learn to cope with and control in ourselves.
 Some are definitely better equipped to control it than others, but for people like me who find it extremely hard to overcome, it’s the main obstacle to success in fast-paced arenas like the Betfair horse racing markets.
-Resisting that desire to ‘get back at the markets for taking your money’, being able to stand up and walk AWAY from the screen after a losing trade, is one of the most important skills in successfully negotiating the wild and wonderful racing markets.
+Resisting that desire to ‘get back at the markets’ for taking your money, being able to stand up and walk AWAY from the screen after a losing trade, is one of the most important skills in successfully negotiating the wild and wonderful racing markets.
 That was definitely the biggest obstacle to my success anyway, and I can only speak from personal experience.

-I now concentrate on just a few methods.
-These methods are extremely effective and profitable IF combined with a very disciplined approach by the trader.
-I can’t state that last point strongly enough.
-Discipline is something you can’t buy in an eBook or even from a £5000 training seminar.
-It’s within your character from birth and early life, it’s completely personal and individual, you either have it or you don’t, and most people don’t.
+Your own level of personal discipline is a combination of your genetic makeup and your early life experiences.
+It’s completely personal and individual, you either have it by the bucket load or you don’t, and most people don’t.
 Therefore it can only come with hundreds of hours of practice, practice LOSING that is, not winning.
 We can all be great at winning, but being good at losing, and not letting losses change your approach to the next trade, is what separates a good trader from a bad one.
 A good trader can do ok with a bad method, a bad trader can’t do much with a good or bad method, except hold out until the next big loss comes along due to a mistake or lack of emotional control.

 In my opinion there are two general types of trading strategies for horse racing:

-- Shotgun Strategies
+- Shotgun Strategies (“systems”)

 - Intuitive Strategies